hl7-eu/laboratory/input/pagecontent/scenarios.md

 In this case:

-* The report status used will indicate what modificatins have occurred:
+* The report status used will indicate what modifications have occurred:
   * Status set to “amended” when changes were made to patient demographics or other parts of the report, that don't affect the result value (with units, if applicable) or result interpretation
-  * Status set to “corrected” when changes are made to the the result value (with units, if applicable) or result interpretation
+  * Status set to “corrected” when changes are made to the result value (with units, if applicable) or result interpretation
   * Status set to “appended” when new results or interpretations are being added

 #### Cancelled Laboratory Report